 2. The Standard Theory Test Questions ~ pass mark is 35 out of 40 for the car theory test ~ 44 out of 50 for the moped/motorcycle theory test

 Part two of this theory test must be completed within 23 minutes and will cover 30 questions about the traffic regulations/rules and 10 questions relating to insight regarding traffic situations.
 These questions and answers are shown on your own personal touch screen and not read out.
-These questions are divided into four different types:
+These questions are divided into five different types:

 - Multiple Choice Questions: here you push the button marked A, B or C